 7. Preliminary matches may end in a tie.
 Crossover games may end in a tie, except that a championship (1st place) play-off game that is tied after regulation time will play two golden goal overtime periods: 5 minutes each for U-8 through U-12; 10 minutes each for U-13 through U-19, with a 3 minute break between periods.
 If still tied, the game will be decided by penalty kicks.

 8. If your team is competing in a round-robin bracket (or round-robin sub-bracket) and there is a 2-team tie at the conclusion of round-robin play, the winner will be determined according to head-to-head competition; then goal differential up to 3 goals per game; then goals allowed (no cap); and finally goals scored up to 3 goals per game.
 If still tied between two teams, the winner will be determined by playing a reduced/shrinking side, no-goalie, golden goal overtime.
 (A position player may be designated to use hands if a penalty kick occurs.)
-Period begins at 7v7 for U-11 and older; 5v5 for U-8, U-9 and U-10.
+Period begins at 7v7 for all 11v11 brackets; 5v5 for all 8v8 brackets.
 Each side is reduced by 2 players after 5 minutes, and by two more players every 5 minutes thereafter, except that there are never fewer than 2 players per team.
 Modified off-sides (one player between attacker and goal) applies.
 In case of a 3-team tie within a round-robin bracket or sub-bracket (after application of all the tie-breaker criteria listed for 2-team ties), a three-way penalty kick system will be used to eliminate a team or teams.
 Each team will take three penalty kicks against each of the other two (tied) teams, until at least one team is eliminated.
 During this 3-team penalty kick phase, no player may take a second penalty until all players on the team's roster have kicked once.
 When/if two teams then remain tied, even after re-application of all the 2-team tie-breaker criteria listed above, an additional set of three penalty kicks will be taken to determine the winner.
 If still tied, the two teams will take one penalty kick each, until there is a winner.
 During this 2-team penalty kick phase, no player may take a second kick until all players on the team have kicked once in this phase, without regard to kicks taken in the 3-team phase.

 9. For ages U-8 through U-13, each game will have one USSF member Referee in the middle, and each team must designate one person to run a line.
 For U-14 and older games, there will be one USSF referee and two USSF linesmen.